 No pictures were allowed inside the museum, so you’ll just have to enjoy this cute traveler acting interested in the museum pamphlet!

-We learned so much more after we went, and Jacob admitted this museum wasn’t his jam, but learning more about the politics after the fact, he admitted he would have enjoyed it more knowing in advance.
-Thus it’s one of our tips, should you go, read up a bit!
+We learned so much more after we went.
+Jacob admitted this museum wasn’t his jam, but learning more about the politics after the fact, he admitted he would have enjoyed it more knowing in advance.
+Thus it’s one of our tips.
+Should you go to the Picasso Museum Barcelona, read up a bit!
 Be ready to enjoy more than just his beautiful works and the few famous pieces in the museum.

-This was our one place our baby really didn’t enjoy and refused to sleep in, so we went through faster than I would have liked, but I think two hours is enough time to really soak it in and read most of the history behind the paintings.
+This was our one place our baby really didn’t enjoy and refused to sleep in.
+Thus we went through faster than I would have liked.
+But I think two hours is enough time to really soak it in and read most of the history behind the paintings.

-Alls well that ends well I suppose, because we were able to pull up Trip Advisor and discover 4 Cats isn’t the highly recommended, and we found an amazing place down the street that ended up being one of our cheapest and best meals in all of Spain!
+All is well that ends well I suppose, because we moved on quickly!
+We were able to pull up Trip Advisor and discover 4 Cats isn’t that highly recommended.
+We searched nearby found an amazing place down the street that ended up being one of our cheapest and best meals in all of Spain!